Explaining God’s ‘being’ and his relationship

 So, as far as I am concerned both major streams of religion, ‘pantheism’ and ‘monotheism’, do have substance.
 As stated, I believe that they are both based on the relative religious experiences of their followers.

 And I feel at this point that I need to offer an explanation of why I have chosen a monotheist religion (Christianity) for myself.
 Firstly though, before going on, let me make it clear that God loves us all, regardless of our chosen religions.
 In the words of South Africa’s Archbishop Tutu, “God is not a Christian.”
-The late Desmond Tutu went on to declare that, “None is an outsider … all are held in a divine embrace that will not let us go – all, for God has no enemies.”
+The late Desmond Tutu went on to declare that, with regards to us humans, “None is an outsider … all are held in a divine embrace that will not let us go – all, for God has no enemies.”

 7.1 Considering the alternatives